Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

         gameOver_ = true;
     }

-24. Add a last pre condition check that the game is still active
+24. Add a last pre condition check that the game is still active, line 34
 --------------------------

 ::